Udehlee/mean-median/README.md

 ## How to get working
 1. Clone this repository
-2. cd into the repository
-3.  open the files using  any IDE of your choice
+2.  open the files using  any IDE of your choice
-4. run the command "go run main.go"
+3. run the command "go run main.go"

 ## Contributing